עברית | English |

 The program began with the performance of the school band, followed by children from different schools reciting 12 Torah passages, a special soap bubbles shoe and great raffle prizes.

-The parents and children thanked Chabad for the tremendous investment and dedication for the wonderful event.
+The parents and children thanked Chai for the tremendous investment and dedication for the wonderful event.

 Kabbalah around the Bonfire